GarnetSunset/Haircuttery/readme.md

 # Haircuttery

-A program I wrote for work, meant to scrape Better Business Bureau and 800notes with an excel file.
+A program I wrote for my personal study, meant to scrape Better Business Bureau and 800notes with an excel file.

 WARNING.
 THIS IS AN EXPERIMENTAL BRANCH.
 GLITCHES AND ROUGHNESS ARE TO BE EXPECTED.